Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The Euler equations with data

-Now we need to estimate $g$ using the commutator estimate (3.1).
-Since, $|f(t)|=|\nabla u(t)|\leq M$ on $[0,\delta],$ we can choose $t$ very small so that the conditions of Proposition 3.1 are satisfied (namely, that $\Phi$ be sufficiently close to the identity).
-Hence, we will have that
+By Corollary 7.4, we have: where Here, we have implicitly used the result of Vishik \cite{V1} that the Euler equations are locally well-posed on $B^{\frac{1}{2}}_{2d,1}$ which implies that the remainder term, $g$, belongs to $B^{\frac{1}{2}}_{2d,1}.$ Now we need to estimate $g$ using the commutator estimate (3.1).
+Since, $|f(t)|=|\nabla u(t)|\leq M$ on $[0,\delta],$ we can choose $t$ very small so that the conditions of Proposition 3.1 are satisfied (namely, that $\Phi$ is sufficiently close to the identity).
+Hence, we have that

 Consequently, we have: